Dropped kerbs

 In order to have a dropped kerb installed to access the public highway, you must seek consent from the County Council.
 This consent is to ensure that any proposed crossing does not present a safety hazard to other users of the highway and to ensure that all works are carried out to the appropriate construction standards.

 If you would like to apply for a new dropped kerb or extend an existing dropped kerb, you must first check whether the road is public highway maintained by Cambridgeshire County Council.
-Please see our map of all our maintained roads below to double check the status of your road.
-We will only assess dropped kerb applications on roads we maintain.

 This form shouldn’t be used for temporary vehicle accesses, for example to construction sites.
 In these cases, a Short Form Section 278 form should be used instead.
 Visit our Highways development page for further information and how to apply.